Jusrx-7/SYS_AD_NOTES/README.md

 * `root` takes 0-ID

-* 1-999 They're for services ex apache have user called web and so on with another services like FTP , SMTP ...
+* 1-999 They're for services ex apache have user called web and so on with another services like FTP , SMTP and so on

-`all users saved in  etc/passwd`
+* > all users saved in  etc/passwd

 * ```bash
   cat /etc/passwd